FireDrop6000/hyprland-mydots/README.md

 </div>

 ### Credit
-Special thanks to everyone who helped me achieve this, especially my good college friend [ArneshRC](https://github.com/ArneshRC) for helping me out troubleshooting many, many things and also develop and refurbish some of the scripts.
+Special thanks to everyone who helped me achieve this, especially to my girlfriend [Pakhi](https://github.com/OPakhi) for always motivating me and keeping me in a good mind and to my good college friend [ArneshRC](https://github.com/ArneshRC) for helping me out troubleshooting many, many things and also develop and refurbish some of the scripts.
 Also the [r/unixporn](https://www.reddit.com/r/unixporn) community and some Youtube rices are huge inspirations of mine.
 Check out [Eric Murphy](https://www.youtube.com/@EricMurphyxyz), I learnt a lot from him.
 If you like the work, just star it please, thats all I would ask from you.
 Stay happy people!
 </div>